lawrenceevalyn/research-sandbox/research/gothic-motifs/analysis-sheets/README.md

 This spreadsheet contains both tags and motifs for all works which are listed in *both* Frank and Tracy.
 It has 171 books, and 222 features.

 The first row is "Gender," which contains either "m" or "f".
 This is the feature I want to use all the other information to try to predict.
 Books with "unknown" author genders are not included in this spreadsheet (though I can make a spreadsheet of them later).

+## Frank-Tracy-key

+This CSV just lists the translations between all the Frank and Tracy numbers to guide combining the Frank-tags and Tracy-motifs spreadsheets.